goodVillans/cool-tech-credential-manager/README.md

 # cool-tech-credential-manager

-## A credential management application butilt with the MERN stack, for a ficticious company named cool tech where different actions can be conducted based on a users role.
+## A credential management application built with the MERN stack, for a ficticious company named cool tech where different actions can be conducted based on a users role.

 ### Assignment Brief: